 Holyfield made his professional boxing debut against Lionel Byarm at the age of 22 on November 15, 1984, defeating Byarm via 6 round unanimous decision.
 He went on to win 27 more consecutive fights after the debut, which included 22 wins via stoppage.

-Holyfield had his first world title fight at the age of 23 on July 12, 1986 after 11 professional fights, against Dwight Muhammad Qawi for the cruiserweight WBA title.
-He defeated Qawi via 15 round split-decision to become the cruiserweight champion of the world.
+He had his first world title fight at the age of 23 on July 12, 1986 after 11 professional fights, against Dwight Muhammad Qawi for the cruiserweight WBA title.
+He defeated Qawi via 15 round split decision to become the cruiserweight champion of the world.

 Holyfield had a total of 10 losses in his professional boxing career.